hyperledger/fabric-gateway/java/README.md

 ### Compatibility

-This SDK requires Fabric 2.4 Tech Preview with a Gateway enabled Peer.
+This SDK requires Fabric 2.4 with a Gateway enabled Peer.